Vanilla-OS/website/_posts/2022-12-29-vanilla-os-22-10-kinetic.md

 ## First Setup

-Unlike other Linux distributions, Vanilla OS is designed to provide a user experience built on you, just like a suit!
+Unlike other Linux distributions, Vanilla OS is designed to provide a user experience built for you, just like a suit!

 After the first boot, you will be prompted to complete the installation through a guided process.
-Here you will be able to choose from several options, such as Dark Mode, Flatpak, Appimage, NVIDIA drivers, and more.
+Here you will be able to make several choices, such as for Dark Mode, Flatpak, AppImage, NVIDIA drivers, and more.

 ![First Setup](/assets/uploads/vanilla-os-first-setup.png)

 The process is designed to be fast and as minimally invasive as possible.
-Once complete you will need a reboot to be able to use your device with Vanilla OS!
+Once complete, you will need to reboot to be able to use your device with Vanilla OS!

 ## GNOME 43